Vitamin D3

 Below is a discussion of the topic by Thorne nutritional company and a link to a PDF article by:

-John Cannell, MD of the Vitamin D Council
+John Cannell, MD ...the Vitamin D Council

 dated November 30th 2010.